kusharma/Expedia-RecTour-Ranking/README.md

 - **Pandas** 🐼: Data manipulation and analysis
 - **NumPy** 🔢: Numerical computing
 - **Matplotlib** 📊: Plotting and visualization
+- **Seaborn** 📈: Statistical data visualization library based on Matplotlib, used for creating informative and attractive graphics
+- **Plotly** 📊: Interactive graphing library used for creating visualizations
 - **tqdm** ⏳: Progress bars for loops
 - **timeit** ⏱️: Time measuring tool
 - **hashlib** 🔒: Secure hash and message digest
 - **Dask** 🏭: Parallel computing with pandas-like syntax
 - **gc** 🗑️: Garbage collection interface
+- **Scikit-learn** 📘: Machine learning library for Python, used for building and evaluating models
 - **PyTorch** 🔥: Deep learning framework used in the allRank ranking algorithm

 ### Ranking Algorithms Implemented